Women Veterans Health Care

 Despite their longstanding service, many women Veterans struggle to feel recognized, respected, and valued as Veterans in civilian life.
 After all that they have done and continue to do, women Veterans deserve the support and respect that they have earned through their service.

-We understand that women Veterans face specific challenges, have unique healthcare needs, and may struggle to feel respected.
-Beginning in 1992 with the Veterans Health Care Act, we have been providing gender-specific care to eligible women Veterans.
-Ever since then, we have been expanding those gender-specific services and launching initiatives to make women Veterans aware of their well-deserved benefits.
+We understand that women Veterans face specific challenges, have unique health care needs, and may struggle to feel respected.
+Legislation, such as the Women Veterans Health Programs Act of 1992 and Deborah Sampson Act of 2020, enabled us to expand gender-specific services and develop initiatives to make eligible women Veterans aware of their well-deserved benefits.
 We also continue to support our facilities across the country in fostering a comfortable, welcoming atmosphere for the women Veterans who come through our doors.

 VA Honors, Recognizes, and Respects the Contributions of Women Veterans